 When it comes to free caching software, I do like Siteground’s SG Optimizer since it is designed to work directly with their servers and works very nicely, adds significant speed boosts, and they keep it updated.

-Another free condender is WP Super Cache, W3 Total Cache, and Comet Cache.
-I’ve used all three and they all have worked well, though they may not be quite as streamlined and sleak as my favorite caching plugin.
+Another free contender is WP Super Cache, W3 Total Cache, and Comet Cache.
+I’ve used all three and they all have worked well, though they may not be quite as streamlined and sleek as my favorite caching plugin.

 For the majority of my sites I use WP Rocket if SG Cache isn’t running already.
 WP Rocket has a very clean and organized interface and steps your through the plugin with easy to follow tabs.
 I notice significant speed boosts on this plugin as well.

 Just understand that the speed boosts you may gain with a caching plugin may quickly dwindle as some of the settings do require advanced understanding and if not setup properly can break your website.
 Some of these features are things such as HTML and CSS Minification.